Lille Strandstræde 8: 1850 census

 The property was home to 70 residents at the 1850 census.
 Jesper Sørensen, a new grocer, resided on the ground floor with his wife Kirsten Sørensen and their three children (aged eight to 20).
 Peter Petersen, a pensioner, resided on the first floor with his wife Hanne født Hansteen, their nine-year-old son Peter Melius Petersen and the lodger Christopher Grönvold (student).
 Thyge Clausen, superintendent of a public bath house (baemester), resided on the second floor with his wife Kirstine Clausen and their five children (aged 0 to eight).
 Frederik Ferdinand Seerup, a lackey at the queen dowager's court, resided on the third floor with his wife Mari Margrethe (née Hansen).

 1860 census

 The property was home to 57 residents in 17 households at the time of the 1860 census.
 Thyge Clausen, a new grocer (høker), resided on the ground floor with his wife Karen Christine Clausen (née Gjerløv) and their three children (aged 11 to 19).
-Lars Andersen, a skipper, resided one the first floor with his wife Karen Andreasdøbert Andersen and one maid.
+Lars Andersen, a skipper, resided on the first floor with his wife Karen Andreasdøbert Andersen and one maid.
 Christine Elisabeth Holst, an unmarried woman catering to diners, resided on the second floor with her assistant Johann Gottlieb Haiser.